Genusbiz/docs/developers/guidelines-and-best-practices/genus-apps-for-web-hardening.md

 ```

 ### Strict mode
-This mode will disable any third party services included in Genus Apps for web.
-This mode cannot be used if the customer use the Google Analytics integration in Genus Apps for web.
+This mode will disable any third party services included in Genus Apps for Web.
+This mode cannot be used if the customer use the Google Analytics integration in Genus Apps for Web.
 Sentry, a third party service for automatic crash reporting, will also be disabled if this mode is used.

 ```
 <system.webServer>